 Whether you work in construction or simply want to understand the risks and solutions for air quality, having a foundation of knowledge can help your health and safety.

 Let’s take a look at construction dust to discover how you can keep a clean, dust-free space at home and at work.

 Types of Dust that Come from Construction SitesModern construction involves many different materials.
 At any construction site, you may find metal, wood, concrete, sand, sheetrock, and plastics.
 Because of the various materials being used, the unhealthy dust emissions from a construction site can be full of numerous particles.

-When learning about scientific topic, you often come across terms that are only used by a small group of people.
+When learning about scientific topics, you often come across terms that are only used by a small group of people.
 When it comes to construction site dust, one of those terms is “respirable silica.”
 This is essentially a dust from any type of quartz, which is a common mineral that can be released into the air when working with a wide range of materials.